 Surface Material

 “Carbon fiber texture” on a budget desk means laminate that looks like carbon fiber.
-It’s durable and easy to clean, but it’s not structural carbon fiber.
-Cloth surfaces (like Arozzi) are comfortable for your wrists and feel better for gaming but require occasional washing.
-Metal/laminate surfaces are easier to maintain.
+Durable and easy to clean, but not structural.
+Cloth surfaces (like the Arozzi Arena) are comfortable for wrists and feel better for gaming but require occasional washing.
+Metal/laminate surfaces are easier to maintain long-term.

 Weight Capacity

-More matters if you’re running heavy monitors, multi-arm setups, or a PC tower on the desk.
+This matters more than most people think.
 Budget desks at 130-176 lb capacity are usually fine for a standard single-monitor setup.
-For triple-monitor rigs or loaded standing setups, 220+ lb capacity gives you margin.
+For triple-monitor rigs, heavy monitor arms, or a PC tower on the desk, 220+ lb capacity gives you real margin.

 FAQ